-A key concern of the leaders who established NACEP was the quality of college classes offered in high schools by concurrent enrollment partnerships.
-NACEP's members include some of the nation's oldest and most prominent concurrent enrollment partnerships, who share a common belief that institutions of higher education should follow certain best practices to ensure the quality of college classes taught by high school teachers.
+A key concern of the leaders who established NACEP was the quality of college classes offered in high schools by concurrent enrollment programs.
+NACEP's members include some of the nation's oldest and most prominent concurrent enrollment programs, who share a common belief that institutions of higher education should follow certain best practices to ensure the quality of college classes taught by high school teachers.

-To this end, in 2002 NACEP adopted national standards for concurrent enrollment - markers of excellent Concurrent Enrollment Programs - in five areas: curriculum, faculty, students, assessment, and program evaluation.
+To this end, in 2002 NACEP adopted national standards for concurrent enrollment - markers of excellent concurrent enrollment programs - in five areas: curriculum, faculty, students, assessment, and program evaluation.
 NACEP's Standards outline measurable criteria and effective procedures indicating a stable, supported program administered by an institution of higher education.
 The Standards articulate best practices that colleges can follow to ensure the academic integrity of its courses, regardless of where they are taught and by whom.
-NACEP accreditation is designed to distinguish Concurrent Enrollment Programs throughout the nation.
-In 2004, the first four Concurrent Enrollment Programs were accredited after a team of peers carefully reviewed documentation on how each program met NACEP's Standards.
-The Standards were revised in December 2009 after two years of member feedback, recommendations from experienced accreditation reviewers, and considerable deliberation by NACEP's Board of Directors.
+NACEP accreditation is designed to distinguish concurrent enrollment programs throughout the nation.
+In 2004, the first four concurrent enrollment programs were accredited after a team of peers carefully reviewed documentation on how each program met NACEP's Standards.
+The standards were revised in December 2009 after two years of member feedback, recommendations from experienced accreditation reviewers, and considerable deliberation by NACEP's Board of Directors.

-In January 2013 NACEP's Board of Directors voted to establish an independent Accreditation Commission to manage the accreditation process, review Peer Review Team reports, make accreditation decisions, and develop all accreditation-related policies.
+In January 2013, NACEP's Board of Directors voted to establish an independent Accreditation Commission to manage the accreditation process, review peer review team reports, make accreditation decisions, and develop all accreditation-related policies.
 The Commission operates as an autonomous unit of NACEP, in close collaboration with the Board of Directors.

-In 2016, the Accreditation Commission took on the task of revising the 2009 standards to make sure the standards continued to reflect best practices for Concurrent Enrollment Programs.
+In 2016, the Accreditation Commission took on the task of revising the 2009 standards to make sure the standards continued to reflect best practices for concurrent enrollment programs.
 After much deliberation and feedback from the membership, state education agencies, and regional institutional accreditors, the newly revised standards were passed in May 2017.
 The Accreditation Commission added a new area within the standards that focused on partnerships.
 The Accreditation Commission finalized the evidence required for accreditation applications under the newly revised standards in October 2017.

-In October of 2019, the accredited membership of NACEP voted to expand the scope of NACEP by offering NACEP accreditation for College Provided Faculty Model (CPF).
+In October of 2019, the accredited membership of NACEP voted to expand the scope of NACEP by offering NACEP accreditation for College Provided Faculty (CPF) model.

-Post-secondary institutions administer concurrent and dual enrollment programs, some of which are accredited by the National Alliance of Concurrent Enrollment Partnerships.
+Post-secondary institutions administer concurrent and dual enrollment programs, some of which are accredited by NACEP.
 Many high quality dual enrollment/dual credit programs are not NACEP-accredited.
 The intent of NACEP's Standards and accreditation is not to micromanage or dictate college or university practice.
 An institution administering a quality concurrent or dual enrollment program aligned with NACEP's Standards ensures that the courses it offers to high school students through a partnership between the college/university and the high school are actual college courses by providing adequate administrative capacity and academic oversight.
 The concurrent and dual enrollment program must be empowered by the post-secondary institution to offer true college courses, not college-preparatory or college-level but actual college courses that are equivalent in every way possible to their on-campus counterparts.